RevealBi/Documentation/en/teams/index.md

   - **Public**: any member of your main Organization team can search and join your team.

-  - **Private**: your team won’t be found in search results.
+  - **Private**: your team won't be found in search results.
 Users can only join it if they get invitations.

 <a name='members-roles-permissions'></a>